lucacorti/jsonapi_plug/guides/upgrading.md

     - Provide a manual implementation of `JSONAPIPlug.Resource`.
 This is discouraged because the derivation macro generates functions for recasing and options that are tedious to implement manually.
-  2. Move the `path` option from `JSONAPIPlug.Resource` options to `plug JSONAPIPlug.Plug` options in your controllers.
+  2. Move the `path` option from `JSONAPIPlug.Resource` options to `JSONAPIPlug.Plug` options in your controllers.
   3. `JSONAPIPlug.Resource` attribute options `serialize` and `deserialize` now only support a boolean value.
       Remove all function references passed to `serialize` and `deserialize` and provide an implementation of the `JSONAPIPlug.Resource.Attribute` protocol for your resource to do custom serialization/deserialization.